Longing For Truth

 The beginning of a journey

-The grace of the Sacraments has transformed me.
+The grace of the sacraments has transformed me.
 I thank God every day for bringing me to the Eucharist; I want to receive the Eucharist every day for the rest of my life.
-It is truly the “source and summit of Christian life.”
-It was during Eucharistic Adoration that I began to discern whether God is calling me to follow Him in Religious Life, and I am currently a Candidate with the Carmelite Sisters of the Most Sacred Heart of Los Angeles.
+It is truly the “source and summit of Christian life” (Lumen Gentium, no. 11) It was during eucharistic adoration that I began to discern whether God is calling me to follow Him in Religious Life, and I am currently in formation with the Carmelite Sisters of the Most Sacred Heart of Los Angeles.
 That has been another unexpected journey.

 It was difficult to explain my decision to become Catholic to many of my friends and family, most of whom were Protestant.
 Some of my friends who knew me during college weren’t surprised, since they had seen the progression of my journey and could see that I was heading in the direction of Rome.
 Other friends and family were surprised by my decision, and couldn’t understand my reasons for it.
 Many people assumed that it was a matter of taste or preference — as if I chose to become Catholic for the music, the liturgy, the incense, or the hats.
 But it was only because I was convinced of the truth of her teachings, and for no other reason, that I decided to come fully into communion with the Catholic Church.